radfmohs/testb4/README.md

+The formula for register setting time

+Register data: A（decimalism）ICLK: B（decimalism）output Y（decimalism）
+Y= A* 1E9/256000 *（2^B）*  OSR

 Now you can use the parameters generated above to change the filter response and characteristic as required.
 There are already default values in the design for 1000 Hz sampling rate and 50 Hz notch.

-7.3.2.
+1.20.1.2.
 The following are the design specifications for the low-pass filter.
 Parameter 	Value 	Description
 Order 	8-order and 4 -section	The filter is of 8th order and divided into 4 cascaded sections.
 Apass1	1dB	Maximum passband ripple